kq4cin/Packet-apps/README.md

 2. Build the Docker image:
+   #Be sure your in the directory that contains both the docker file and the script
+   # cd into the the directory then issue the docker build command

     ```sh
     docker build -t directions-app .

     ```

-    This command builds the Docker image and tags it as [directions-fetcher](http://_vscodecontentref_/1).
+    This command builds the Docker image and tags it as directions.py

-3. Run the Docker container:
+4. Run the Docker container:

     ```sh
    docker run -p 9005:9005 directions-app